 Individuals are served on a first-come, first-serve basis.
 Most participants arrive with very specific questions and legal issues.
 You’ll be surprised how much assistance you can provide to someone who is confused or unfamiliar with the legal system.

-Project Homeless Connect is held once or twice each year, as scheduled by the City of Denver.
-The date of the next event hasn’t been confirmed.
+Project Homeless Connect is held once each year, as scheduled by the City of Denver.
+The next event will be held on November 3, 2016.
+We hope you’ll join us!

 How to Volunteer

 If you’re interested in volunteering for Project Homeless Connect, please submit the form below.
-Your name will be added to our volunteer list and we’ll send you information about the next event once it is scheduled.
+Your name will be added to our volunteer list and we’ll send you information when we get it about the next event.